Lies, Damn Lies and Statistics

 In the 2000 advertising for Pampers Sensitive nappies and wipes (for example), the phrase "clinically proven" or "clinical tests have confirmed" is mentioned five times.
 Reiteration of this message is very effective on the subconscious mind, and this is a classic marketing technique.
 However, ask yourself these questions:

 "Clinically proven" - by whom, for whom, and exactly what kind of tests were run?
 If these tests are independent and therefore unbiased, why not say so?
-You can bet your bottom dollar they would shout it from the rooftops if they were.
-Surely the implication is that they are not.
-Note that there is no small print about any of this information - we are just supposed to accept the term "clinically proven" without question - and the sad thing is, most people do.
+Note that there is no small print about any of this information - we are just supposed to accept the term "clinically proven" without question - and it's a very easy thing for most people to do.

 Huggies advertising material 2000 – "Now 40% better at preventing nappy rash"

-This sounds very good until you ask yourself: 40% better than what, exactly?
+This sounds very good until you ask yourself: 40% better than what?
 It could mean:

 - 40% better than other disposable nappies